jeff5/very-slow-jython/docs/src/site/sphinx/generated-code/attribute-access.rst

 The code we have exhibited for ``__getattribute__``, ``__setattr__`` and ``__delattr__``, relies on the existence of :ref:`Descriptors`.
-We have yet to develop the mechanism for creating descriptors.
+We have yet to describe the mechanism for creating descriptors.

 Descriptors are inserted in the dictionary of a type when it is created, or inherited in the formation of sub-classes.
-Quite different mechanisms are needed for filling slots than we have implemented in ``evo3``.
+Quite different mechanisms are needed for filling slots from those we implemented in ``evo3``.
-This in turn is inseparable from sub-classing and inheritance, which must also differ from their ``evo3`` realisations.
+This in turn is inseparable from consideration of sub-class and inheritance.

-In order to experiment with even the most familiar attributes of built-in types therefore, we must greatly strengthen class and object creation and inheritance in our toy implementation.
+In order to experiment with even the most familiar attributes of built-in types therefore,
+``evo4`` must add or change much of the class and object creation found in ``evo3``.

 Suddenly, we have a significant climb ahead.